 Winter Storm Diaz Brought Heavy Snow To West, Plains, Northeast | Weather.com

-• Winter Storm Diaz brought heavy snow to the Northeast.
+Winter Storm Diaz brought heavy snow to parts of the West, Plains and Northeast.

 Sign up for the Morning Brief email newsletter to get weekday updates from The Weather Channel and our meteorologists.